epfl-ada/ada-2023-project-patterndetectives/webstory.md

 # Research questions
 1. **How does the frequency of actor co-starring impact the chemistry and success of collaborative films?**

-2. **What patterns emerge when constructing and analyzing actor collaboration networks?**

 3. **To what extent does the involvement of specific individuals (actors, scenarists, directors) contribute to the overall success of a collaborative project?**